ProgrammazioneDiSistema2023-IA-ZZ/Group18/README.md

 ## 📐 Automatic Data Preprocessing

 ONNX Rustime simplifies data preprocessing for the ImageNet dataset.

+You can select any image (in all common formats) and produce a serialized pb file.
+This serialized pb file is a representation of the pre processed image.

+You can find the corresponding code on src/backend/pre_processing.rs.

+You can then use this serialized pb file as an input for your network to test it out.
-Currently, this preprocessing step is exclusively available for the ResNet model.
+Currently, this preprocessing step works best for the ResNet model.

 ### Preprocessing Steps for the ImageNet Dataset